syncfusion-content/winui-docs/winui/ComboBox/Selection.md

 ![Single selection in WinUI ComboBox](Selection_images/winui-combobox-single-selection.gif)

-### Programmatic Selection
+### Programmatic selection

-The selected item can be changed programmatically by using `SelectedItem` or `SelectedIndex` properties of ComboBox control.
+The selected item can be changed programmatically by using the `SelectedItem` or `SelectedIndex` property of ComboBox control.

 {% tabs %}
 {% highlight xaml %}